Alaknanda Hydro Power Company Limited (AHPCL)

-The project was officially inaugurated in March 2014 and the first unit was successfully synchronised with the Northern Grid on 10 April 2015.
-The other three units are expected to be synchronised by the end of June 2015.
+The project was officially inaugurated in March 2014 and the first unit was successfully synchronised with the Northern Grid in April 2015.
+All four units were commissioned by June 2015.

-The project was initially proposed to commence operations in 2013, but delayed due to an unprecedented natural calamity that occurred in June 2013.
-The incessant rains and resultant floods breached the dyke in front of the power house with a huge deposit of silt, which has been cleaned.
+The project was initially proposed to commence operations in 2013 but was delayed due to an unprecedented natural calamity that occurred in June 2013.
+The incessant rains and resultant floods breached the dyke in front of the powerhouse with a huge deposit of silt, which was cleaned.

 Alaknanda hydroelectric power project details

-The Alaknanda hydroelectric power plant is located near Gaurshali Village, 10km from Shrinagar District of Uttarakhand.
+The Alaknanda hydroelectric power station is located near Gaurshali village, 10km from Shrinagar district of Uttarakhand.

-The run-of-river hydro project is expected to reduce the northern grid's dependence on fossil fuel to produce power.
-It includes the construction of a 98m-tall concrete gravity diversion dam, a head race tunnel, six intake tunnels, a desilting basin, a power house, a tail race channel, and a switchyard.
+The run-of-river hydroelectric project is expected to reduce the northern grid’s dependence on fossil fuel to produce power.
+It included the construction of a 98m-tall concrete gravity diversion dam, a headrace tunnel, six intake tunnels, a desilting basin, a powerhouse, a tailrace channel, and a switchyard.

-The project features two 1,100m-long head race tunnels constructed to convey water to the power house.
+The project features two 1,100m-long headrace tunnels constructed to convey water to the powerhouse.
 The desilting basin is located at the end of the RCC trough section.
-The intake structures are located at the end of fore bay, which comprises four penstocks of diameter 5.6m and length of 114m.
+The intake structures are located at the end of forebay, which comprises four penstocks of diameter 5.6m and length of 114m.

-The power house is located on surface and consist of four 82.5MW Francis turbine units, with a net head of 66m and design discharge of 560m³/s.
+The powerhouse is located on the surface and consists of four 82.5MW Francis turbine units with a net head of 66m and design discharge of 560m³/s.
 The turbine generator is a vertical shaft synchronous machine with a rated continuous output of 97.06MVA and a rated speed of 166.6rpm.
 The turbines are controlled by electro-hydraulic modern type governors.

 The switchyard consists of four 400kV outgoing transmission line bays.